Cumberland Community Forest Society

 About Us

-The Cumberland Forest is also part of an important habitat corridor that runs from Comox Lake right to the Salish Sea.
-The community of Cumberland has been working to purchase these privately held forest lands since 2000 to save them from destruction.
+The Forest is also part of an important habitat corridor that runs from the Beaufort Range and the Comox Glacier to the Salish Sea.

 1. Land Protection: identifying additional parcels of land for purchase and/or protection to connect with the existing protected areas.